-Sometimes I think cutting your bangs are a great analogy for pruning in the garden.
+Sometimes I think cutting your bangs is a great analogy for pruning in the garden.

-Sometimes, the thing same thing happens with the flowers that are spilling into your paths and walkways.
+Sometimes, the same thing happens with the flowers that are spilling into your paths and walkways.

 #OTD Today is the day that Catholics celebrate the patron of gardeners and flowers - it’s at Saint Rose of Lima day.

 Saint Rose worked to serve the poor.
 She was a Dominican.